 3. Multi-Currency Challenges

 Currency Configuration: Handling expenses in multiple currencies requires precise configuration in both systems.
-For example, when exporting a report in a currency other than your home currency, the transaction will be created under the vendor’s currency with a 1:1 conversion, which can lead to inaccuracies.
+For example, when exporting a report in a currency other than your home currency, the transaction will be recorded in the vendor’s currency at a 1:1 conversion rate, which can lead to inaccuracies.

 4. Corporate Card Reconciliation

-Duplicate Entries or Missing Transactions: Improper setup of corporate card feeds can result in duplicate entries or missing transactions.
+Duplicate Entries or Missing Transactions: Improperly configured corporate card feeds can result in duplicate entries or missing transactions.
 Expensify recommends establishing a direct connection between Expensify and your bank through a Commercial Card Feed to ensure reliability.

 5. QuickBooks Online Specific Issues